 In Which a Librarian asks a Talented Author a Small Number of Questions:

-If you were a dewey number, what would you consider yourself to be?
+Q: If you were a dewey number, which one would you consider yourself to be and why?

-What do you have on your bedside table right now, or wherever you stash your “to read” pile of books?
+Q: What books or magazines do you have on your bedside table or in a “to read”pile?